gocodebox/lifterlms/docs/documentation-standards.md

 LifterLMS Inline Documentation Standards
 ========================================

-The LifterLMS documentation standard is heavily inspired by the [WordPress core's documentation standards](wp-core-docs).
+The LifterLMS documentation standard is heavily inspired by the [WordPress core's documentation standards][wp-core-docs].
 We have made customizations to these standards in areas where it aids our core team's development and release workflows.
 By using the WordPress core documentation standard as a starting point any contributor already familiar with the WordPress core should be able to quickly add inline documentation to LifterLMS without the need to study our standards at length.

 ## What should be documented